nozerowu/OS_PROJECT/README.md

 ## Usage

-The code can be executed via .exe
+The code can be executed via exe application

 ---